 Users of this UFC are encouraged to suggest revisions to the published cost factors, particularly for facilities unique to their mission.
-Submit proposed changes to the proponent office in accordance with the following guidelines:
+Submit proposed changes \8\ as Criteria Change Request (CCR) on the Whole Building Design Guide (www.wbdg.org) /8/ in accordance with the following guidelines:

-- Revised costs should come from an equivalent or superior source, - Revised costs should be easily audited, - Revised costs should be consistent with the functional definitions,
+- Revised costs should come from an equivalent or superior source, - Revised costs should be easily audited.

-- Revised costs should be consistent with the FAC scope and - Revised costs should be suitable for application throughout DoD.
+- Revised costs should be consistent with the functional definitions, - Revised costs should be consistent with the FAC scope and - Revised costs should be suitable for application throughout DoD.